mikewng/league-live-data/README.md

 - Discord bot that uses TTS to relay ai text from backend via websockets

 TO DO:
-1. Add an onChange-Like function that detects changes in major live game data stats
+1. Add an onChange-Like function that detects changes in major live game data stats - DONE
-2. Integrate OpenAI agents or just regular chat API service functionality that fires every time there is a change
+2. Integrate OpenAI agents or just regular chat API service functionality that fires every time there is a change - DONE
 3. Send output to discord bot via websocket
     - Implement TTS functionality for bot
 4. Add op.gg MVC to check champion matchups for better context